hujhax/austin-improv-wiki/Movie Riot.md

 ## Summary
 The show is put on by the core cast (called "The Academy"), along with a different "challenger group" every week.
 At the end of each performance, the audience votes on their favorite movie.

 It runs Fridays at 7pm.
+They offer free movie candies.

 ## More Information
 * [http://www.coldtownetheater.com/blog/movie-movie-returns The show's web page.]